koengommers/news-recommendation/README.md

 ## Custom model configurations

 It is possible to combine model components to create a custom model.
-A new entry could be added tothe  `conf/model/` directory, or it could be done through command line arguments.
+A new entry could be added to the  `conf/model/` directory, or it could be done through command line arguments.
 For example, NRMS model with TANR user encoder:

     poetry run python src/train_recommender.py +model=nrms model/user_encoder=additive_attention